 Current course rep guidance:

-In addition to the training you will have the opportunity to meet with the Student Officer who represents your school as well as the School Reps (see names below) who have been appointed to represent student voices at a top level within each school and support you in your role as a student rep. Details of these meetings will be emailed out in advance and we would encourage you to attend as many as you can - this is your chance to ask questions and provide feedback, advocating for your course.
+In addition to the training you will have the opportunity to meet with the Student Officer who represents your school as well as the School Reps (see names below) who have been appointed to represent student voices at a top level within each school and support you in your role as a Course Rep. Details of any meetings will be emailed out in advance and we would encourage you to attend as many as you can - this is your chance to ask questions and provide feedback, advocating for your course.

 Current School Reps

 School Reps are also Library Champions too!
-They have access to a library budget and can request books to be ordered on your behalf.
+They have access to a library budget and can request books and resources to be ordered on your behalf.
+Please contact your School Rep to find out more.
+You can find the full list of School Reps for the current academic year below:

 Arts, Media and Creative Technology: